How Much Does It Cost to Replace a Flat Roof?

 What are the Supply Costs of a Flat Roof Replacement?

-Because labour accounts for a large portion of any flat roof budget, it's also a good idea to obtain a feel of how much the project will cost without additional labour fees.
-When the labourers offer a quote, this gives you an indication of how much they charge.
+Because labour accounts for a large portion of any flat roof budget, it's also a good idea to understand how much the project will cost without additional labour fees.
+When obtaining quotes, this will give you an indication of how much they charge.

 So, how much does a flat roof in the UK cost per square metre?
-This, in most cases, is dependent on the substance.
+This, in most cases, is dependent on the material used.

 Flat roof replacement cost per square metre are as follows: